percona/pbm-docs/docs/usage/restore.md

 ### Preconditions

-As the precondition to a physical restore, shut down all `mongos` nodes to stop clients from accessing the database while restore is in progress.
-This ensures that the final restored data doesn’t differ from the backed-up data.
+As the precondition to a physical restore, shut down all `mongos` nodes as the database won't be available while the restore is in progress.

 ```sh
 pbm restore <backup_name>